 The CPC increases your chances of hiring and retaining in a competitive job market.

-Remember this is an open book exam and all answers are available in the books.
-Those who appear for the exam should know thoroughly on how to use ICD 9 CM, CPT-4 and HCPCS books.
+Remember, the CPC exam is open-book, and all answers are available in the books.
+Those who appear for the CPC exam should know thoroughly on how to use ICD 10, CPT and HCPCS books.

-Know the complete guidelines – Read front pages of each chapters in ICD 9 and CPT books which we do not do it often.
+Know the complete guidelines – Read the front pages of each chapter in ICD 10 and CPT books which we do not do it often.

-Do as much as possible practice exams, by checking the Rationale (clues) would help you in narrowing the answers.
+Do as much as possible practice CPC exams, by checking the Rationale (clues) would help you narrow the answers.

-Be punctual and right on time on the day of your exam
+Be punctual and right on time on the day of your CPC exam.

-Attend the easiest sections in which you are most knowledgeable, you could start answering the sections from the center or last section of the exam whichever is easier.
+Attend the easiest sections in which you are most knowledgeable, you could start answering the sections from the center or last section of the CPC exam, whichever is easier.

 Skip the question that is very long or that is not easily understandable.

-Medical Terminology – If you are not sure on the answers tag the medical term in ICD book, this would greatly help you in finding the answers
+Medical Terminology – If you are not sure about the answers, tag the medical term in the ICD book, this would greatly help you in finding the answers

-Review the question and answers carefully and eliminate any answer right away that doesn't work.
-Don't waste your time in re-checking those incorrect answers in books.
+Review the question and answers carefully and eliminate any answer that doesn’t work right away.
+Don’t waste your time in re-checking those incorrect answers in books.
 Knowing the modifiers would also help you in narrowing or eliminating the answers.

-Do not keep a time frame for each question as two minutes, this is only an average time to complete the exam, one question may take more than two minutes whereas other would take only seconds.
-Therefore rather keeping a time frame for each question you may keep a time frame for each section.
+Do not keep a time frame for each question as two minutes; this is only an average time to complete the CPC exam; one question may take more than two minutes, whereas the other would take only seconds.
+Therefore instead keeping a time frame for each question, you may keep a time frame for each section.